libukai/WriterAI/README.md

 ### 📑 Download extension from VSCode Marketplace
 - Click on the Extensions icon(Ctrl+Shift+X)

-- Search for `ScribeAI`
+- Search for `WriterAI`

 - The extension on VSCode marketplace looks like this, click the install button.

 	![image](https://user-images.githubusercontent.com/26835888/218777021-59781cc1-788d-47e5-93bd-be1f8336f3ec.png)

-- Once installation is complete, go to settings and search for `ScribeAI` to add your OpenAI API key, when you install and use ScribeAI for the first time, it will ask you for your OpenAI API key.
+- Once installation is complete, go to settings and search for `WriterAI` to add your OpenAI API key, when you install and use WriterAI for the first time, it will ask you for your OpenAI API key.
 This is used by the extension to access the API and is only sent to OpenAI.

 	![OpenAI](https://user-images.githubusercontent.com/26835888/218778164-1dbc6040-d44f-46be-b4a0-45baf4779e1c.jpg)